caraya/vtt-demos/video_captioning.md

 ### Optional Cue Settings

-Cues can also be styled and moved around
+Cues can also be styled and moved around the screen relative to the borders of the video.
+The table below summarizes the settings avalable for cues.

+#### Vertical Alignment

 <table>
 <thead>